hpxmlwg/hpxml/guide/source/software_developer/structure.rst

 .. _customer-node:

-The ``Contractor`` node describes a business that the customer works with to do an audit or retrofit to their building.
+The ``Contractor`` node describes a business that the customer works with to do an audit or upgrade [I'M AFRAID THIS CHANGE HAS TO HAPPEN GLOBALLY.
+WE DON'T USE "RETROFIT".] to their building.

 Customer
 ========